birgitte moos chalcraft

 The work also examines the impossible question of whether all art is already done or if it is still possible to generate new innovative ideas.
 Can an artist's understanding of art history serve to generate new groundbreaking work?

 Fake it Till You Make It plays with the notion that in the present consumer-related part of the art communication, it often seems to be about that the artist executes a new idea.
 The title Fake it Till You Make It may for example refer to that phenomenon one finds when similar ideas occur simultaneously elsewhere in the world.
 And the results can seem as if some of the artists apparently, deliberate or not, are copying other artists' works and ideas.
-Or ideas simultaneously echoing each other, with reference to the 'String Theory' in quantum physics.
+Or ideas simultaneously echoing each other, with reference to String Theory in quantum physics.
 Reversely, the title also indicates that exercises in copying masterpieces generate a mastery of techniques, that can lead to mastery of new and precisely executed artworks.

 To illustrate the influence of previous works, or indicating this could be a comment on CON-ART, even con-art in itself, new paintings have been added on top of the foundation.
 These heavily influenced by original works by artists, such as Rothko.
 In addition, there are ‘imitations’ of trends in current artworks seen dealing with reflections and mirror images, like in Rorschach Tests.
 The choice of motifs that plays on mirroring effects in relation to the ideas of echoes and reflections in Fake it Till You Make It.
 Recent artworks have also been produced, where they contain textile design or paper clips integrated on canvases.
-Therefore a field has in Fake it Till You Make has been added, where the surface consists of braided strips.
+Therefore a field has in Fake it Till You Make It has been added, where the surface consists of braided strips.

 The text is inverted and written from right to left.
 This as a result of that my thoughts are projected onto the canvas.
 The canvas, which later placed opposite a spectator, sends its manifested message back to this new receiver who receives a reflection of a mirror.
 In other words; a double projection.
 Throughout this new meeting, the word order again turns into both a visually and linguistically recognizable structure.